kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 }
 ```

-It can cooperate with the resource file in CUE:
+It can cooperate with the resource file in CUE, here we have a CUE file `vela-apiserver.cue` :

 ```cue
 output: {